HenryFBP/SquishAppDef/README.md

 # SquishAppFormat

-WIP :3c

 A file-based, distributed way of defining software applications and related infrastructure.

-Ideally, the files are fully linkable, in a way that allows for bidirectional discovery of applications and infrastructure, provided you have credentials to view the SCM repositories.
+The files are fully linkable, in a way that allows for bidirectional discovery of applications and infrastructure, provided you have credentials to view the SCM repositories.

 Application information is stored in a file, at the root of a VCS repo, called `SquishAppDef.yaml`.